Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 - A company might have hundreds of models in production, and each model uses hundreds, if not thousands, of features.

-- While tracking features is useful for debugging purposes, it’s not very useful for detecting model performance degradation.
+- While tracking features are useful for debugging purposes, they’re not very useful for detecting model performance degradation.

 - Feature extraction is often done in multiple steps (such as filling missing values and standardization), using multiple libraries (such as pandas, Spark), on multiple services (such as BigQuery or Snowflake).